dgroomes/my-github-explorer/README.md

 * [ ] Consider paginating through the results.
 This would be a cool application because we would see the table size grow.
 * [ ] Show the pre-constructed queries in codemirror (using a GraphiQL component).
 We want the syntax highlighting.
 Can we make them read-only?
-* [ ] SKIP (I get the gist of this technology/paradigm but I don't see how I can be succesful/effective with it.
-Maybe on another project) Port to Redux Sagas
-   * This is the real experiment: can we actually figure out how to implement the logic in Sagas?
 * [ ] Consider enforcing `noImplicitAny`
 * [ ] (Is this even true?
 Aren't we getting all state?)
 Figure out some trick to prevent the app from initializing until Redux DevTools have attached.
 I don't think I'm getting all the early action history which is a shame.
 If I can get a comprehensive history, then I can delete some of the log statements.
-* [x] DONE (I used a store listener to solve this; happy with it and what I learned about Redux and RTK) (I need to figure out how to do async stuff using Redux I think.
-So Sagas or thunk?)
-Defect.
-The validation request is doubling.
-I mean I imagine this is because of React strict mode.
-How am should I deal with this?
-   * Side note: I've spent about 15 minutes researching React strict mode and I can't find in the official docs, stackoverflow or the source code what is meant by "strict mode only runs in development mode".
-Did the whole world agree that "dev web pages" have a global variable named `__DEV__` (or something like that) set to `true`?
-   * I need to not tie the fetch lifecycle to the UI component (I guess this is kind of obvious).
-I just want to spell it out for myself.
-Letting the mounting of a component trigger `useEffect` is fine in some cases, but when there is work/state that exists even "before" or "outside" a UI component then manage that in non-UI code (and to me the "render" function, which is a React function component is a UI thing).
-This is continually a murky subject for me (and most).
-     OR actually, it's just silly to initialize the state to "restoring"...
-I should really do "init" or "untriggered" (I keep revisiting this same concept...).
-UPDATE: I've heard the phrase "fetch on render" used in the wild and that's a good description.
-   * UPDATE: RTK has  [`createListenerMiddleware`](https://redux-toolkit.js.org/api/createListenerMiddleware).
-That's what I'll use.
-   * UPDATE: Ok I am going to use a "kick-off token restoration on render" strategy.
-I'm using Redux listeners and state so that React's strict mode double effect-triggering is countered (phew, feels good).
 * [ ] Move more code from `useEffect` to Redux listener callbacks/functions.
 * [ ] RTK 2.0 ready?
 RTK 2.0 is a big upgrade, and I'm eager to upgrade.
 But Redux Developer Tools is not compatible with RTK 2.0 yet.
 Only upgrade when it's compatible.
 * [ ] Where am I supposed to put Redux-coupled code?
 In `store.ts`, `-slice.ts`, or somewhere else?

 ## Finished Wish List Items